-Every non-sterile surface in the world is in some stage of community assembly, from a forest of tropical trees to the microbes in a mammalian gut.
-The communities of organisms inhabiting these environments are dynamic through time, and studying patterns of assembly may shine light on general rules that govern their change.
-Understanding these community assembly rules may aid habitat restoration [1,2], the management of ecosystems that have undergone disturbances [3,4], and ecological theory of community phylogenetics [5,6].
-Patterns and rules of community assembly are particularly important in human systems, including the primary succession of microbes on a human host following birth [7], secondary successions following disease [8,9], disturbances caused by host lifestyle or antibiotic use [10–12], and the natural turnover of microbial communities over time [13].
-Insights into these difficult-to-observe community assembly processes can be gained via the comparison of microbial communities using high-throughput DNA sequencing [13–15], especially in longitudinal (time-series) studies [7,11,13].

-A central question in microbial community assembly is when and why microbes are recruited into communities.
-The empirical detection of new species can be studied by evaluating the order in which species are detected in time-series experiments, given data such as which species have already been detected or what changes occur in an environment over time [14,16].
+A central question in microbial community assembly, especially in the human microbiome, is when and why microbes are recruited into communities.
+If there are patterns or general rules for which taxa have higher probabilities of recruitment, these rules can guide habitat restoration projects, help us better understand whether probiotics or pathogens will colonize, and better exploit disturbance as a tool for managing microbial systems related to human health and disease.
+Recruitment of new species can be studied by evaluating the order in which species are emperically detected in time-series experiments, given data such as which species have already been detected or what changes occur in an environment over time [14,16].
 Although a changing environment clearly selects for new species, it has also been shown that microbial community structure is often historically contingent on previous states of that community [14,16–19].
 This reflects not only that microbial communities are temporally autocorrelated (gradual change over time), but also that the recruitment of a given species is a function of which species in the community are already present or have modified the local environment.
-Such historically contingent patterns have mainly been observed and tested within a phylogenetic context, because amplicon data naturally lend themselves to the creation of phylogenies, and because phylogenies have been shown to be predictive of genomic (and perhaps niche) overlap in human associated microbiota [20,21].
+Such historically contingent patterns have mainly been observed and tested within a phylogenetic context, because amplicon data naturally lend themselves to the creation of phylogenies, and because phylogenies have been shown to be predictive of genomic (and perhaps niche) overlap in human associated microbiota [20,21] and in general [Wiens et al. 2010, Pyron et al. 2015].

 Within this phylogenetic framework, a predominant hypothesis has been that closely related microbes inhibit each other’s successful recruitment [14,17,18].
-The proposed mechanism for this hypothesis is that closely related microbes likely have similar niches (phylogenetic niche conservatism [22]), and species already established within a community will occupy their niches to the exclusion of ecologically similar strains.
+The proposed mechanism for this hypothesis is that closely related microbes likely have similar niches (phylogenetic niche conservatism [22, pyron et al. 2015]), and species already established within a community will occupy their niches to the exclusion of ecologically similar organisms.
 This is also the basis of Darwin’s naturalization hypothesis [23], which proposed that new species are less likely to be recruited if a close relative is present [24].
 Indeed, this assembly mode has been found to be the case in artificial nectar microcosms, where phylogenetically similar yeast species had similar nutrient requirements, and inhibited each others’ colonization [25].
-In this paper, we refer to the assembly mode where distant relatives are more likely to be recruited into a community than close relatives as the overdispersion hypothesis, since it predicts the preferential addition of novel phylogenetic diversity to a community (i.e. phylogenetic overdispersion).
+If competitive exclusion of closely-related species is the predominant mode of microbial community assembly in the human microbiome, close relatives would be less likely to be recruited into the same community, as compared to more distant relatives.
+In this paper, we refer to assembly where distant relatives are more likely to be recruited into a community than close relatives as the overdispersion hypothesis, since it predicts the preferential addition of novel phylogenetic diversity to a community (i.e. phylogenetic overdispersion).